AndrHary/register-formm/README.md

 # register-formm
 Simple register form with error handling and error messages.
-## Start back-end
+## How to start the project?
-In cd server node npm start
+1. Start the back-end server with running npm start in cd server
-## Start front-end
-In cd client node npm start
+2. Start the front-end part with installing node_modules package and then npm start